← cook.2ho.me

 1:30

-Add the drained rice to the cumin-ghee.
+Add the rice to the cumin-ghee.
 Stir continuously to coat every grain in the spiced fat.
 After 90 seconds the rice will look glossy and the bran will smell faintly toasted.
 Don’t let it stick.

 Deglaze & Load